The Rise of Jade Force

 “The benefit of doing this, is that you can get control over sexually transmitted diseases.
 You don’t end up with a bunch of soldiers with crap dripping off the end of their cocks.”

 “I think I can see the logic in that,” Colonel Wynn said.

 Colonel James said, “Our command doesn’t deal only with diseases and injuries, but also mental health.
 That’s an issue here.

 “If you have women serving alongside the men, then you’ll need to worry about rape.
 This is particularly true in a military environment.
 You’ve got women who have been trained to kill.
 A rape victim just might decide to get even.
 Not only do you lose the soldier she kills, you also lose the soldier who did the killing.
 You might even lose more than that.
-The women might decide that they are not being protected from their fellow soldiers, get pissed, and quit en masse.”
+The women might decide that they are not being protected from their fellow soldiers, get pissed, and quit en mass.”

 “You’re right,” Colonel Wynn said thinking that Colonel Nguyen had not considered that.

 “Have you considered military law among your elves?”

 “Not really,” Colonel Wynn said.
 “I figured I’d use something along the lines of the military code of conduct.”